Opentrons/Protocols/protocols/466f93/README.md

 ---

 ### Protocol Steps
+1. The user places all the required labware on the deck and makes sure to replace any used or partially used tip racks
-1. Create a mastermix of End Repair buffer I and End Repair Enzyme 1 and dispense it into the unusued well B2 of Reagent Plate I (RP-I).
+2. Create a mastermix of End Repair buffer I and End Repair Enzyme 1 and dispense it into the unusued well B2 of Reagent Plate I (RP-I).
 The buffer and enzyme is mixed ten times each before the transfer.
-2. 12.75 µL of each DNA sample is transferred to the Destination Plate in Slot 1
+3. 12.75 µL of each DNA sample is transferred to the Destination Plate in Slot 1
-3. Transfer 2.25 µL of Mastermix from well B2 of RP-I to each sample well on the Destination Plate
+4. Transfer 2.25 µL of Mastermix from well B2 of RP-I to each sample well on the Destination Plate
-4. Mix the sample and Mastermix on the Destination plate 10 times
+5. Mix the sample and Mastermix on the Destination plate 10 times
-5. Ask the user to pulse spin the destination plate and perform the repair reaction incubation in the thermocycler
+6. Ask the user to pulse spin the destination plate and perform the repair reaction incubation in the thermocycler

 ### Process
 1. Input your protocol parameters above.